ReeceOB/fringe-fitting-spectra/README.md

 - `sg_window`, `sg_poly`
   smoothing strength for the Savitzky-Golay filter

+### Delta / dispersion settings
+These settings control which fringe pairs are used for delta calculations:

+- `p_min_index_spacing`
+  minimum allowed **fringe-index spacing** between the two fringes used to calculate a delta value

+  Example: if `p_min_index_spacing = 5`, then pairs with fringe-number gaps smaller than 5 are excluded from delta and dispersion calculations.

+The scalar delta summaries and the dispersion outputs are generated from the same valid pair set.

 ### Baseline settings
 If the background shape changes significantly between datasets, you may also need to adjust: